 Situations in with uninsured motorist coverage can protect you:

 The fact scenarios are endless.
-In fact, you may now have an uninsured motorist claim and may not be precluded from recovering monetary damages.
+In fact, you may now have an uninsured motorist claim and have the opportunity to recover monetary damages through your own insurer.
 The Rotatori Law Firm can help you in complex matters of automobile insurance coverage and uninsured motorist law.
 Peter Rotatori, III will investigate the facts, secure wrongdoer automobile policy cancellation lapse evidence and sort out coverage issues on your behalf by reading and analyzing the applicable relevant uninsured motorist policies.

 When a defendant wrongdoer fails to carry compulsory motor vehicle insurance, the injured plaintiff has an uninsured motorist insurance contract claim.
 That claim is primarily under the coverage of the occupied "host" vehicle auto policy and secondarily under the named insured's policy.
 Any other policies such as an umbrella policy clearly providing uninsured motorist coverage would be "excess" insurance coverage.

 An uninsured motor vehicle can be defined as one of theh following:

 Under Conn.
 Gen. Stat.
 38a-336(g) (1), no insurance company may limit any uninsured motorist suit or demand for arbitration to less than three years from the date of the accident.